When women got the right to vote in 50 countries

-Women in Mexico were able to start participating in municipal elections as of 1947, but the right to vote in national elections didn’t come until six years later, in 1953.
-A reform was actually passed in 1937 that granted full political rights to women, but it was never officially enacted, and it wasn’t until President Adolfo Ruíz Cortines was elected in 1952 that women gained universal suffrage.
+Women in Mexico were able to start participating in municipal elections as of 1947, but the right to vote in national elections didn't come until six years later.
+A reform was actually passed in 1937 that granted full political rights to women, but it was never officially enacted, and it wasn't until President Adolfo Ruíz Cortines was elected in 1952 that women gained universal suffrage.

 Colombian dictator Gustavo Rojas Pinilla granted women the right to vote in 1954, despite opposition from the Catholic Church.
 Women were able to exercise that right in elections in 1957, and Colombia has since gone on to elect women for various government offices, although they are still underrepresented as a whole.

 Honduras was the last Latin American country to allow women to vote, granting suffrage in 1955.
-Women had been fighting for equal rights since the 1920s when the Women’s Cultural Society was established and began to campaign for economic and political rights.
-As of 2017, just over 25% of political seats in Honduras were held by women, which dropped to just over 21% in 2019.
+Women had been fighting for equal rights since the 1920s when the Women's Cultural Society was established and began to campaign for economic and political rights.
+As of 2021, just over 27% of political seats in Honduras were held by women.

 After years of campaigning by the Egyptian Feminist Union, which was founded by activist Huda Sharawi, Egypt granted women the right to vote in 1956.
 Sharawi, who worked to reform women's personal status and education as well as voting rights, is well known for removing her veil in a Cairo train station, an act of protest that prompted other Egyptian women to do the same.